GIScience/gis-training-resource-center/content/GIS_AA/en_AILAS_madagascar_camera_usage_guide.md

 :::{admonition} QR Code Scanning
 :class: tip
-If the scanning of the QR-code is not working immeadiately try in different lighting conditions or with the camera closer to the code.
+If the scanning of the QR code is not working immeadiately try in different lighting conditions or with the camera closer to the code.
 :::